Indira Naidoo: Journalism

-Naidoo completed a journalism degree at the South Australian College of Advanced Education (now the University of South Australia) and joined the Australian Broadcasting Corporation in Adelaide in 1990 as a news cadet.
+Naidoo joined the Australian Broadcasting Corporation in Adelaide in 1990 as a news cadet.
 After several years as a political and industrial reporter, she went on to anchor ABC Weekend news and The 7.30 Report.
 Naidoo then moved to the ABC's National Late Edition News in Sydney where she developed a cult following as the ABC's youngest national news host.
 She has also written extensively for several food and travel magazines including Australian Gourmet Traveller, The Sydney Morning Herald's 'Good Living' and The Sunday Herald's 'Sunday Life' Magazine.

 Television

-In 1997, Naidoo was headhunted to present SBS News' inaugural Late News, which she hosted for three years, during which she covered the independence struggle in East Timor, the coups in Fiji and the Balkans war in Kosovo.
+In 1997, Naidoo was head-hunted to present SBS News' inaugural Late News, which she hosted for three years, during which she covered the independence struggle in East Timor, the coups in Fiji and the Balkans war in Kosovo.

 Radio

-In January 2020, ABC announced that Naidoo would be the host of Nightlife (Thursday to Sunday nights) on ABC Local Radio replacing Sarah Macdonald.
+In January 2020, the ABC announced that Naidoo would be the host of Nightlife (Thursday to Sunday nights) on ABC Local Radio, replacing Sarah Macdonald.

-In December 2022, ABC announced that Naidoo will replace Sarah MacDonald as host of Evenings on ABC Radio Sydney in January 2023.
-Suzanne Hill will replace Naidoo as host of Nightlife.
+In December 2022, the ABC announced that Naidoo would replace Sarah Macdonald as host of Evenings on ABC Radio Sydney in January 2023, and Suzanne Hill would replace Naidoo as host of Nightlife.

 Consumer advocacy and environmental activism

-In 2006, Naidoo became the media manager and spokeswoman for CHOICE, an Australian independent consumer watchdog.
-She established the Shonky Awards for the worst consumer products—a highly anticipated annual media event.
-She has appeared on shows such as A Current Affair and The 7.30 Report in this capacity.
+In 2006, Naidoo became the media manager and spokeswoman for CHOICE, an Australian independent consumer watchdog, and has appeared on shows such as A Current Affair and The 7.30 Report in that capacity.
+She established the Shonky Awards for the worst consumer products, which became a highly anticipated annual media event.

-Through her TV company FitzGerald Productions, she has been a consumer communications consultant to the United Nations trade arm in Geneva—the International Trade Centre—and various environmental and community organisations.
+Through her TV company, FitzGerald Productions, she has been a consumer communications consultant to the United Nations trade arm in Geneva, — the International Trade Centre — and various environmental and community organisations.

 In 2009, Naidoo was one of 261 candidates selected to be trained in Melbourne by former US Vice President Al Gore to conduct regular presentations about the impacts of anthropogenic climate change.

 Her first book, The Edible Balcony, an urban farming cookbook, published by Penguin in October 2011, sold over 10,000 copies within six months and has been reprinted four times.
 Her second book, The Edible City, was published in August 2015.